 You may be tempted to up the cardio sessions to combat the extra food, but do not.
 This will make muscle-building more difficult.
 Trust the process and allow yourself to gain some weight.
 If you feel you are gaining too much weight, too quickly, lower the calories.
 If you feel like nothing is happening, consume a bit more.
 This part is up to you.

-The most important thing is that you feel good about what you’re doing and how you are nourishing your body.
-Chose a diet that has plenty of protein.
+The most important thing is you feel good about what you are doing and how you are nourishing your body.
+Chose a diet with plenty of quality protein sources.
 Try to keep it low to non-processed, overall.
 Studies show people consume more calories when they eat a lot of processed foods, especially in the form of carbohydrates and fat.
-Most researchers speculate this is because more calories than people realize are hiding in those compact little snacks.
+Most researchers speculate this is because people do not realize the caloric density in subpar foods.

 Once your bulk is over, you can begin a cut to see what you’ve got.
 Subtract 200 calories at a time, get your heart rate up more often and, ideally the excess will melt away and your new physique will be revealed.